admiralorbiter/azul-analysis-tool/docs/EXHAUSTIVE_ANALYSIS_COMPLETION_SUMMARY.md

 ## 🎯 **Next Steps**

+See `DEVELOPMENT_PRIORITIES.md` for the single source of truth on next steps.

 ### **Immediate Opportunities**
 1. **Educational Integration**: Pattern recognition and learning features
 2. **Advanced Visualizations**: Chart.js integration for better data visualization